Updated August 15, 2023, to reflect the 2023 Brake Safety Week inspection event happening August 20-26, and making its focus brake linings and pads.

-As the Commercial Vehicle Safety Alliance’s Brake Safety Week approaches later this month (Aug.
-21-27), experts offered insights and tips into one of the more common violations: brake hose chafing, the focus area for this year's weeklong event, during which inspectors will gather data on chafing violations while conducting the vehicle-focused portion of inspections.
+Ahead of the Commercial Vehicle Safety Alliance’s Brake Safety Week inspection event, approaching the week of August 20-26 across the nation, brake experts' insights and tips on one of the more common violations: brake hose chafing, might help you stay out of the weigh station for an extended stay.
+Hose chafing was last year's focus area for the weeklong event, during which inspectors gathered data on chafing violations while conducting the vehicle-focused portion of inspections.

-Nationally, brakes violations have been on a downward trend as a share of the total violations, though.
+As of last, though, nationally, brakes violations were on a slight downward trend as a share of the total violations.

 But the hoses and tubes that support that overall air brake system have become of such concern for the likelihood of chafing that CVSA reports it as "one of the more common vehicle violations, and one that can affect a motor carrier’s safety rating."
-CVSA recently published a flyer that focuses on brake hose and tubing tips with advice on chafing prevention leading the way.
+With last year's event, CVSA published a flyer that focused on brake hose and tubing tips with advice on chafing prevention leading the way.

 “Chafing of an airline is typically from the line rubbing or touching something that leads to this kind of wear,” said Joe Kay, drivetrain engineering director at Meritor.
 “Air lines can also see damage from being bent and flexed constantly, which is a form of fatigue.”